 The rest of the install procedure is the reverse of the disassembly.

-I left the lower, front panel off for the first load to make sure it easy to check for leaks.
+I left the lower, front panel off for the first load to check for leaks.
 None found!

 Best of luck for those attempting to tackle the job!